danydavila/PyLogShipper-cf2os/README.md

 ### Features
-- **Marketing Attribute Tracking** – Parsed URLs to extract and record key marketing parameters,, including Standard and Extended UTM tags, Google Ads (GCLID), Microsoft Ads (Bing), Facebook, LinkedIn, and Auto-Tagging parameters.
+- **Marketing Attribute Tracking** – Parsed URLs to extract and record key marketing parameters, including Standard and Extended UTM tags, Google Ads (GCLID), Microsoft Ads (Bing), Facebook, LinkedIn, and Auto-Tagging parameters.
 These are then stored in OpenSearch for reporting and analytics.
 [Read more](docs/Marketing-attributes.md)
 - Connects to **Cloudflare GraphQL API** export endpoints to **retrieve logs**.
 - Supports **shipping** to OpenSearch / Elasticsearch endpoints via HTTP bulk API.
 - Supports both **Basic** and **Premium (Bot Management / Enterprise)** field sets from the Cloudflare log schema.
 [Read more](docs/Cloudflare-fields.md)